-NDVI is a simple metric which indicates the health of vegetation.
-When near infrared hits the leaf of a healthy plant it is reflected back into the atmosphere.
-As the amount of chlorophyll produced in a plant decreases less near infrared is reflected.
+NDVI is a simple metric that indicates the health of vegetation.
+When near-infrared hits the leaf of a healthy plant it is reflected back into the atmosphere.
+As the amount of chlorophyll produced in a plant decreases less near-infrared is reflected.
 This can be used to see the overall health of a crop.
-The NDVI algorithm compares the reflected intensities of near infrared (NIR) and visible light (see here for a more detailed explanation).
+The NDVI algorithm compares the reflected intensities of near-infrared (NIR) and visible light (see here for a more detailed explanation).

 How Does DroneDeploy Calculate NDVI?

 The values are calculated for each pixel of your map, giving them an index in the range -1 to 1.

 |< 0||Inanimate / dead material, e.g. roads, buildings, soil or dead plants|

 |0.33 -> 0.66||Healthy plant material|